samvoigt/GarageStorage/README.md

 To retrieve an object from the Garage, you can either fetch all the objects of a given class with `- (NSArray *)retrieveAllObjectsOfClass:(Class)cls`, or you can fetch an object of a given class and a given identifier with: `- (id<GSMappableObject>)retrieveObjectOfClass:(Class)cls identifier:(NSString *)identifier`.

 To delete an object from the Garage, use: ` - (void)deleteObjectFromGarage:(id<GSMappableObject>)object`.
 To delete all the objects in a Garage, use `- (void)deleteAllObjectsFromGarage`.
 As with parking objects, deletes are not persisted to disk until you call `- (void)saveGarage`.

-#### Notes
-That's pretty much it for now.
-Park things, save the Garage, and you're good to go.